DevXT-LLC/ezlocalai/README.md

 ### Run with NVIDIA GPU support

 If you're using an NVIDIA GPU, you can use the CUDA version of the server.
+You must have the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed if using NVIDIA GPU.

 ```bash
 docker pull joshxt/local-llm:cuda